"Clear the Streets for the Brown Battalions!"

 watch children play!
 After finishing the school work — and

-sometimes before — it was a pleasure to head outside and let
+sometimes before — it was a pleasure to head outside and

-Buffalo Bill roused us to courageous deeds, which often ended a
+for our inventiveness.
+Buffalo Bill roused us to courageous

-free-for-all.
-We devoured the ten-penny novels, which often led
+deeds, which often ended a free-for-all.
+We devoured the ten-penny

-us to imitate their tricks and pranks.
-Karl May's thick novels did
+novels, which often led us to imitate their tricks and pranks.

-the same, bringing our imagination to a fever pitch.
+to a fever pitch.

 Our post-war youth do not always have it as easy and pleasant as